 Pool covers – both solar and solid – are a great way to keep debris off the water and to keep water from evaporating overnight.
-As they can save you time and money in the long run, it is essential that you take good care of them – even though they may not be complicated machinery.
+As they can save you time and money in the long run, you must take good care of them – even though they may not be complicated machinery.
 One way to take proper care of your pool cover is to know when to use it and when to take it off, along with cleaning your pool cover regularly.
-Now with basic knowledge under your belt, you should see the life of your pool cover prolonged.
+Now, with basic knowledge under your belt, you should see the life of your pool cover prolonged.

 Do you have more questions?
 Let me know!